sampathsvskr/Sq-oop/SqoopCommands.md

   --target-dir '/tmp/sqooptbls/'
   --m 1

+### using Where
-### '--where' --- to import data based on certain condititon
+To import data based on certain condititon

 sqoop import \
   --connect jdbc:mysql:### localhost:3306/testdb \